SidonTheTroll/cave-of-ordeals/Practical/Biology/7-population-density.md

+## Aim of the Experiment
+To study the population density of plants of a given area by the quadrate method.

 # Table

 | Quadrat | A | B | C | D | E | F | G | H |